Euphorbia Caput-Medusae (You-phor-Bi-ya Ca-put me-Dus-Sa) is an exotic-looking plant from the family Euphorbiaceae and Euphorbia plant (Spurge) genus.

 Caput-Medusae euphorbia does not require much water to thrive and flourish.
 Too much water can end up harming the plant.

-During the summer growing season, water the Medusa’s head once a month to encourage growth.
 As the temperature drops, reduce watering as these plants need almost no water during the winter.

 These plants do not require much water.
 However, it does not automatically mean they don’t need feeding.